 Wumei is tactical and uses positioning well.
 The WuMei techniques and movements may look normal, but they are exact and designed to gain a positional advantage.
 This means that she defends her position by not giving away any gaps or openings.
 At the same time, she is seeking weakness in the opponent’s defense or probe and position for angles that will penetrate the opponent’s defenses.
 This makes her adept at both noncontact and touch-hands scenarios.

 WuMei is precise

 WuMei utilizes precise micro-movements in the arms.
-These coupled the internal energies, gives WuMei her tactical advantage.
+These coupled with the internal energies, give WuMei her tactical advantage.
 She is excellent at finding angles or unguarded spaces where an attack can be initiated.
 Furthermore, using micro-movements, with internals, she easily defends against the opponent’s counter-attack, without compromising her own structure and position.
 With her superior Short-Jin (short-range power), her strikes catch an opponent by surprise.

 It is this ability at fine-control and defense that allows WuMei to dominate not only her opponent’s physical space but also his structure.
 The opponent is forced into trying to recover his structure and distracted from counter-attacking.
 Yet he cannot disengage as this offers WuMei the opening to strike. (similar to-WingChun principle – “When the hand disengages, strike!”)

 All of the above characteristics give WuMei the quality of being stealthy.
 Her strokes look unassuming, but once contact is made, the force is felt, and structure is taken.
 The before the opponent can react, he is either dominated or hit by follow-up stikes.
 Even in a touch-hands situation, it is challenging to sense WuMei’s attacks.
 Its unexpected comes from different angles and is forceful and penetrating.